 Our Training and Resource Toolkit is intended to provide a basic foundation for professionals seeking to understand the unique dynamics of and challenges posed by forced marriage cases and better identify, screen and respond to individuals at risk.

 This webinar training is presented by experts from the Forced Marriage Initiative at the Tahirih Justice Center.
-The webinar presents an overview of the nature and scope of forced marriage in the United States, as well as a discussion of the complex social and cultural dynamics involved in such cases and the unique challenges of problem-solving and safety-planning with individuals at risk and victims.
-The webinar also provides guidance on how to better screen for and identify potential warning signs and indicators of forced marriage within the populations you serve and best practices for providing culturally responsive services.
+The webinar presents an overview of the nature of forced marriage, the connection between forced marriage and other forms of abuse, such as domestic violence and child abuse, and the unique challenges of providing support and safety-planning in these cases.
 Take notes as you follow along!
 Click here to download handouts of the slides.

 Equip individuals with information about their rights and how to stay safe using our “Marriage is Your Choice” Brochure.

 The “Marriage is Your Choice” Brochure provides accessible information including definitions and warning signs of forced marriage, legal rights of minors and adults, safety tips, and support resources.
-Download here.
+Download in English, Arabic, Spanish, French, Dari, or Pashtu.

 Learn about the key role educators can play in supporting individuals at risk and how you can help with our Tip Sheet for Educators.